A new minor for future educators in all learning settings

 - B EDUC 456 Adolescents in School and Society (5 cr) I&S

-- B EDUC 491 Disability Culture in Schools and Society (5 cr) or B EDUC 403 Introduction to Special Education (5 cr)
+- B EDUC 470 (previously 491) Disability Culture in Schools and Society (5 cr) or B EDUC 403 Introduction to Special Education (5 cr)

 The Teaching and Learning Minor is open to students in all majors.
-If you are interested in teaching or becoming a community educator, please meet with Amelia Bowers (firstname.lastname@example.org) for advising, or consider enrolling in one of the above courses to learn more about the foundations of teaching.
+If you are interested in teaching or becoming a community educator, contact The School of Educational Studies firstname.lastname@example.org to make an appointment for advising, or consider enrolling in one of the above courses to learn more about the foundations of teaching.